mdegrazia/piWarmer/README.md

 # piWarmer
 This is a Python scipt that controls an AC/DC relay attached to a Raspberry Pi with a space heater plugged in.
-There is an adafruit GMS Board that receives text messages using a Ting SIM card connected to the Raspberry Pi.
+There is an adafruit GSM Board that receives text messages using a Ting SIM card connected to the Raspberry Pi.
 When the Pi receives a text messgae it will turn the AC/DC relay on or off accordingly, thus powering the heater on or off.
 The following are a list of commands that can be sent to the Pi that will control the heater:

 SMS Message | Action
 ------------ | -------------